BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 * [Clojure for the Brave and True](https://www.braveclojure.com) - helping you from beginner to pretty advanced stuff, very popular among Clojurians
 * [on the code again](https://www.youtube.com/user/VideosDanA) - often features Clojure concepts, with snappy, well communicated, and entertaining videos
 * [Clojure Koans with VS Code/Calva instructions](https://github.com/DanBunea/clojure-koans)
+* [Try Clojure](https://tryclojure.org/) - Try some Clojure really quickly and conveniently in the browser.

 ## Help us help beginners